Relationships and Adult Attachment Styles

 Exploring your adult attachment style

 As with the childhood attachment styles, when reflecting on your own adult attachment style, you are unlikely to find that your lived experience is neat fit for one of the textbook categories.
 You may find that you feel differently in different relationships – that some relationships bring out an increased sense of anxiety, or a decreased sense of self-worth.
 Other relationships seem to support you to move towards others, holding both the other person and yourself in high regard.
-It can be helpful to hold the adult attachment patterns loosely and explore which might be a “best-fit”, recognising the scope for movement and change.
-Attachment theory is just that – a theory, and its important to not get too hung up on finding the “right” category.
-These questions can help you in the exploration, and can also be prompts to help you explore your attachment style in counselling or with the support of a therapist.
+It can be helpful to hold the adult attachment patterns loosely and explore which might be a “best fit”, recognizing the scope for movement and change.
+Attachment theory is just that – a theory, and it’s important to not get too hung up on finding the “right” category.
+These questions can help you in the exploration and can also be prompts to help you explore your attachment style in counselling or with the support of a therapist.

 To what extent do you fixate on signs that the other person dislikes you?